#My Writing Process Blog Tour

 I love words, I love music, I love language. . .I love children. . .I love history, travel, and culture. . .and I love my family!

-I realized that my nieces and nephews were growing up in a world in which they would be at a disadvantage if monolingual; further, the United States as a nation was falling behind the rest of the developed world.
+I realized that my nieces and nephews were growing up in a world in which they would be at a disadvantage if monolingual; further, the United States as a nation was falling behind the rest of the developed world, linguistically.

-Always fascinated with the learning process, and with brain studies, in particular, I studied educational and behavioral psychology, sociology, pedagogy . . . and have closely followed the work of neuro-psychologist Dr. Patricia Kuhl, particularly as related to language acquisition.
+I’ve always been fascinated with the learning process–and with brain studies, in particular.
+I studied educational and behavioral psychology, sociology, pedagogy . . . and have closely followed the work of neuro-psychologist Dr. Patricia Kuhl, especially as related to language acquisition.
 One of her most fascinating findings is that human interaction seems to be intimately linked with linguistic development.

-The real joy of learning a foreign language, though, is the opportunity it provides you to share with others–to learn of their history, their customs, to communicate.
+The real joy of learning a foreign language, though, is the opportunity it provides you to share with others–to learn of their history, their customs, to be able to communicate.